EveKbit/-/README.md

 Increase voice speed to 180.
 Some text has been modified.
 Added or subtracted some codes
+Added text output after voice output.
+(The robot will say that it is his notes that he organized) Added text display for voice input
 How to sleep: just say "sleep"
 How to wake up: just say "Jarvis"
 How to close: just say "Shut down"